 Face coverings remain one of the best ways to prevent virus transmission.
 The CDC recommends wearing masks indoors for everyone in public areas of substantial or high transmission as well as for the protection of those who are at a “higher risk."

 MDM will require masks if COVID community levels increase to levels of increased risk.
 When COVID-19 Community Levels are at low and medium risk, face coverings are optional but highly recommended for all visitors 2 years of age and older.
 When COVID-19 Community Levels are at high risk, face coverings will be required for all visitors 2 years of age and older regardless of vaccination status.
-Museum staff will be masked until conditions around COVID vaccinations for our youngest patrons have changed, or when virus transmission levels are at extremely low levels.
+Museum staff may choose to remained masked.

 Reusable masks are available for purchase in the Museum store.

 Wash Your Hands Frequently and Thoroughly

 Hand-washing is one of the best ways to protect yourself and your family from getting sick.

 Wash your hands often with soap and water for at least 20 seconds or use a hand sanitizer that contains at least 60% alcohol.